-¬hese guidelines are intended to apply L to library services to undergraduate students at university libraries and to be used in conjunction with the ACRL "Standards for libraries in higher education" (2004, www.ala.org/ala/acrl/acrlstandards /standardslibraries.htm).
+Guidelines for university library services to undergraduate students hese guidelines are intended to apply to library services to undergraduate students at university libraries and to be used in conjunction with the ACRL Standards for Libraries in Higher Education (www.ala.org/ala/acrl /acrlstandards/standardslibraries.htm).
 At some institutions a separate undergraduate library may exist; at others, staff and programs devoted to undergraduates may be present in the context of the general library.
 References to undergraduate library services in these guidelines apply to both of these contexts.
 The guidelines are designed as a tool to help those providing services to undergraduate students in a large university setting establish individual goals for developing, maintaining, and expanding those services within the context of their library's and university's goals.